Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Affordable Dodge Charger Insurance
+How to Buy Cheap Dodge Charger Insurance

-- You may be able to save as much as $190 per year simply by shopping early and online
+- You may be able to save as much as $190 per year just by quoting online in advance

-- Increasing comprehensive and collision deductibles could save up to $600 each year
+- Increasing deductibles could save up to $600 each year

 Rate Tables and Charts